 These divisions increased somewhat after Ahmadinejad, in October 2010, won Majles approval to reduce state subsidies on staple goods-which cost Iran at least \$30 billion per year according to outside estimates (the government puts the cost at close to \$100 billion per year)-over the subsequent five years.
 After several delays to plan for anticipated unrest, the subsidy elimination program began on December 19, 2010, with the lifting of prices for gasoline.
-A certain amount (16 gallons per month) is available at a subsidized price (\$1.44 per gallon) but amounts over that have to be purchased at near world prices of about \$2.65 per gallon.
+A certain amount

+(16 gallons per month) is available at a subsidized price (\$1.44 per gallon) but amounts over that have to be purchased at near world prices of about \$2.65 per gallon.
 To defuse popular unrest over the plan, direct cash handouts (\$40 per month) are deposited in the accounts of nearly all Iranians, including 2 million abroad, at an estimated cost of about \$36 billion per year.
 To date, unrest over the plan (separate from unrest over political grievances) has been minimal; many Iranians saw the necessity to reduce subsidies in order to reduce consumption and have supported the plan.

 The relatively smooth implementation of the plan has, to some extent, quieted regime concerns about the loyalty of labor, although there are mixed indications on the attitudes of that sector.
 In July 2010, when the government attempted to raise taxes on the bazaar merchant incomes by 70%, several major bazaars shuttered in protest.
 To end the strike, the government eventually renegotiated a 15% tax increase, although there were reports of security force intimidation of the merchants.
-Iran's trucking industry reacted to the gasoline subsidy reduction in December 2010 by striking, which may further increase the cost of bringing goods into the major cities and throughout the country.
+Iran's trucking industry reacted to the gasoline subsidy reduction in December 2010 with a brief strike.